Open Source Ecosystem

 | ClusterAnalysis | Groups particles into clusters based on distance cutoff or bond topology.
 Identifies connected components, computes cluster sizes, centers of mass, and gyration… | GitHub |

-- VOLT's algorithms are not 1:1 replicas of OVITO's.
-The algorithms are independently developed.
+- Independent implementations.
+VOLT's algorithms are not 1:1 replicas of OVITO's.

-- Compiler optimization flags used in Release builds can introduce small numerical differences.
+- Compiler optimization flags.
+Release builds can introduce small numerical differences.

-- If point 2 occurs and the numerical difference is significant, it may indicate undefined behavior (UB).
-During the development of OpenDXA, UB was encountered and took weeks to track down — it was caused by compiler optimizations applied to code that was technically correct.
+- Undefined behavior risk.
+When the numerical difference under (2) is significant, it may indicate UB.
+During OpenDXA development, UB was caused by compiler optimizations applied to technically correct code.

 Contributing

-- Submit a pull request with a clear description of what you've done.
+- Submit a pull request with a clear description.

-Please make sure to read the CONTRIBUTING.md file in each repository for specific guidelines.
+Refer to CONTRIBUTING.md in each repository for repository-specific guidelines.

-A set of AI-powered agents is available in the .github directory of the Volt repository.
-You can use them to develop new features or fix bugs with the help of artificial intelligence.
-However, do not use AI for the Foundational Algorithms — these are non-trivial algorithms, and even state-of-the-art models tend to hallucinate when working with them.
+AI-powered agents are available in the .github directory of the Volt repository for feature work and bug fixes.
+Do not use AI for the Foundational Algorithms — these are non-trivial algorithms, and current models tend to hallucinate when working with them.

 License

-All VOLT Labs open source projects are released under the MIT License unless otherwise specified in the repository.
+VOLT Labs open-source projects are released under the MIT License unless otherwise specified in the repository.